 \subsection{Memorization or Generalization?}

-In Sec.~\ref{sec:obsevation}, we have shown that the models learned for dataset classification behave like those learned for semantic classification tasks (Figure~\ref{fig:nimages} and Table~\ref{tab:aug}), in the sense that they exhibit \textit{generalization} behaviors.
-This behavior is in sharp contrast with the \textit{memorization} behavior, as we discuss in the next comparison.
+In Sec.~\ref{sec:obsevation}, we have shown that the models learned for dataset classification behave like those learned for semantic classification tasks (Figure~\ref{fig:nimages} and Table~\ref{tab:aug}), since they exhibit \textit{generalization} behaviors.
+This behavior is in sharp contrast with \textit{memorization} behavior, as we discuss in the next comparison.

 We consider a \textit{pseudo}-dataset classification task.
 In this scenario, we manually create multiple pseudo-datasets, all of which are sampled without replacement from the same source dataset.
 We expect this process to give us multiple pseudo-datasets that are truly unbiased.